carpentries/governance/README.md

 Documentiation on the workings of the Executive Council can be found at [The Carpentries Handbook pages on The Executive Council](https://docs.carpentries.org/topic_folders/governance/executive-council.html).

+## Minutes for Meetings
+Please see the [minutes folder](minutes/) for the notes from EC meetings.
+Note that motions until 2022 were also written in issues on this repository but since then are included instead only in the minutes.

 ## Contacting the Executive Council
 If you have a question or concern about EC operations, there are several ways you can communicate with us.
 These are described in the [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/governance/executive-council.html#contacting-the-executive-council).